guilhem-martin/go-guerrilla-wiki/Deploying-(on-a-POSIX-system).md

 Create a sub-domain for your server, by adding an A record.
 A popular subdomain host-name choice could be ‘smtp’, eg. smtp.example.com - point it to the IP address of your guerrillad server.

 Add a new MX record, with the above host-name.
-Use 0 for the priority, typically enter @ if there is a Name field, and the full host-name in the host field.
+Use 0 for the priority, typically enter @ if there is a Name field, and the full host-name in the Host field.
 Important: Delete any other previous MX records.

 Tip: The sub-domain that you have created in step 1 should also match the ‘host_name’ configuration setting in the goguerrilla.conf config file.
 If setting up an SSL certificate, make sure that the certificate subject also matches the ‘host_name’